Saturday, April 30, 2011

 These are my "famous" "Patti's Meatballs"!
 Everytime we have a party or a get-together, I am asked to bring these along.
 I have been making this recipe for years and we still never tire of them.
 I bought a Pillsbury paperback cookbook, "Winter Food for Friends" and have used several recipes from that book for appetizers and snacks.
 I hope you'll try them for your next party - I guarantee everyone will love them!

-• 20 oz. can pineapple chunks, drained, reserving liquid
+• 20 oz. can Dole pineapple chunks, drained, reserving liquid

 • 3/4 cup dry bread crumbs